kazabooboo/gizra.com/_posts/2012-03-01-how-to-deal-with-colliding-aliases.md

 ---
-created: 1330604300
-layout: post
 tags:
 - Hacks
 - Drupal-planet
-permalink: content/how-deal-colliding-aliases
+permalink: /content/how-deal-colliding-aliases/
 title: How to deal with colliding aliases
+created: 1330604300
+layout: post
 ---
 Here's a common problem with aliases: